SIM-Lab-SIUE/mc451-fall24/08-data_management.Rmd

 editor_options:
   chunk_output_type: inline
 ---

-# Data
+# Data Management

 ## Defining Data

 ### What is Data? {.unnumbered}

 In research, data refers to information collected to answer questions, test hypotheses, or explore patterns.
-Data can take many forms—numbers, text, images—and understanding these forms is essential for effective analysis.
+Data can take many forms---numbers, text, images---and understanding these forms is essential for effective analysis.
 In RStudio, data is organized in tables (data frames), where rows represent individual observations, and columns represent variables.

 ### What is Data in Mass Communication Research? {.unnumbered}